Table Of Contents

 **.routing.typename = "Gpsr" # as a routing protocol module

-There are also NED types called AodvRouter, DymoRouter, DsdvRouter, GpsrRouter, which are all ManetRouter’s with the routing protocol submodule type set appropriately.
+There are also NED types called AodvRouter, DymoRouter, DsdvRouter, and GpsrRouter.
+These types are all based on ManetRouter and have the routing protocol submodule type set appropriately.

 AODV